mfamador/data-pipeline-gitops/README.md

 open http://kibana.domain.com:8080
 ```

-Create some index patterns on Kinana.
-Los should be already showing up.
+Create some index patterns on Kibana.
+Logs should be already showing up.

 ## Message Broker